-- 71. Characteristics that are assessed separately, but have a clear biological meaning, may subsequently be combined, for example the ratio of length to width.
-Combined characteristics are treated in the same way as other characteristics. - 72.
+- 70. Provided that the combination is biologically meaningful, characteristics that are assessed separately may subsequently be combined, for example the ratio of length to width.
+Combined characteristics are treated in the same way as other characteristics. - 71.
 A combined characteristic is to be understood as a combination of two characteristics (e.g. ratio of length to width) or in some cases three.
 Combined characteristics are not determined by the application of methods like the multivariate analysis, which would merely give a global synthetic measure of distance from a set of characteristics, without identifying an actual characteristic.
 Multivariate analysis will be defined in document TGP/12.